musana-engineering/musana.engineering.github.io/_posts/2025-03-15-azure-machine-learning-operations.markdown

 ![image](https://github.com/user-attachments/assets/09670a58-e93e-4c6e-b6a3-bf8c92136c1f)

 - ### Data Connections: Snowflake connection and data import.
-The next step in the pipeline is to establish a connection between Azure ML and GloboJava's data in Snowflake.
-A connection in Azure ML is a zero-trust bridge that stores credentials - in this case Snowflake (username/password) as Azure Key Vault secrets.
-We will use Terraform to create this connection.
-Why?
-Same reasons we standardized earlier: state tracking, reproducibility
+The next step in the pipeline is to establish a secure connection between Azure ML and GloboJava's Snowflake database.
+In Azure ML, a connection acts as a zero-trust bridge, ensuring secure data access.
+The Snowflake credentials (username/password) are securely stored in Azure Key Vault.
+We will use Terraform to create this connection for consistent state tracking, reproducibility, and automation.

 {% highlight css %}
   templates: